-The combined uncertainty of N_2O emissions of direct emissions as % of total emissions is estimated by 5.5%.
+The combined uncertainty of N_2O emissions of direct emissions is estimated by 201%.
 The uncertainty associated with activity data is estimated 20% according to uncertainty given by EL.STAT for the crop production and the Pan-Hellenic Association of Professional Fertilizers Producers & Dealers for the synthetic fertilizers consumed in the country while the uncertainty associated with emission factors is 200 % (country specific value).

-The combined uncertainty of N_2O emissions of indirect emissions as % of total emissions is estimated by 0.9%.
+The combined uncertainty of N_2O emissions of indirect emissions is estimated by 53.9%.
 The uncertainty associated with activity data is 20% according to uncertainty given by EL.STAT for the crop production while the uncertainty associated with emission factors is 50 % as it is estimated according to 2006 IPCC Guidelines.